Will coronavirus spark a homeschool revolution?

 • You have complete control over what they learn

 The Clever Tykes books, guidebook and activity packs have been a popular choice of resources amongst homeschoolers for several years.
 You can see and buy them on our homeschool resources page.
 Over the past few weeks, however, there’s been a noticeable increase in their demand.
-We believe that homeschooling can facilitate a broader base of learning and one that develops key personal skills such as resourcefulness, positivity and creativity – those we describe as ‘enterprising’.
+We believe that homeschooling can facilitate a broader base of learning and one that develops key personal skills such as resourcefulness, creativity, and a positive attitude – those we describe as ‘enterprising’.

 Homeschooling in the long-term

-It’s a challenging situation for parents.
-This new homeschooling environment is not an ideal one.
-The home may be a stressful environment at the moment.
-It may not be set up well for remote working for parents and homeschool for the kids.
-Many of the freedoms we would have to take kids to places of learning have been restricted or even removed entirely.
+Coronavirus presented a challenging situation for parents.
+The forced homeschooling environment was not an ideal one.
+The home was likely a stressful environment in that moment.
+It may not have been set up for remote working for parents and homeschool for the kids.
+Many of the freedoms we would usually have had when attempting to homeschool a child were simply not available.